grpc/proposal/A81-xds-authority-rewriting.md

 field.
 The boolean value of this field will be included in the parsed resource struct that is passed to the XdsClient watcher.

-When validting an EDS resource, we will look at the [`Endpoint.hostname` field](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/endpoint/v3/endpoint_components.proto#L89).
+When validating an EDS resource, we will look at the [`Endpoint.hostname` field](https://github.com/envoyproxy/envoy/blob/b65de1f56850326e1c6b74aa72cb1c9777441065/api/envoy/config/endpoint/v3/endpoint_components.proto#L89).
 The string value of this field will be included in a per-endpoint resolver `hostname` attribute in the parsed resource struct that is passed to the